 As the extent of harm caused by injustices arising from discrimination becomes ever clearer it is therefore not surprising there is ever increasing scrutiny of peoples words and actions.
 To discriminate is to bully and we know that bullying is abhorrent - we also know that no one ever improves their life by being a bully.
 Stopping discrimination improves the lives of everyone.

 We are all used to the words of famous people being analysed and judged but now we all have to be responsible for what we say and do.
 Social media and surveillance means we leave a trail of evidence to be analysed so thoughtless words / actions or those written / taken in anger or frustration etc can have severe consequences.

 Increasingly people tell me that they are so confused by how much terminology exists now around how people are categorised that they can prefer not to engage for fear of using the wrong words.
 And increasingly peoples credibility is often being very publicly called into question through the lens of prejudice.
 This suggests that rather than the equality movement improving relations between people it can be a deterrent.
 So what is to be done?

 I suggest that until the day comes when people are being treated equally and discrimination and prejudice no longer exists that the safest and most compassionate option is to try our hardest to adopt an attitude of willingness.

 Ultimately, the problems do not come from having prejudices but from not being aware of them and if we are willing to put focus on reducing discrimination and inequality then everyone can benefit.
-I don’t think we generally set out to discriminate but are instead driven by the need to feel safe - that’s why we will feel drawn towards forming relationships with some people but equally feel apprehensive with some people.
-I think we also naturally like to succeed in our relationships with others so we will naturally engage with people who we feel we have most common ground with; ones where we feel most comfortable
+I don’t think we generally set out to discriminate but are instead driven by the need to feel safe - that’s why we will feel drawn towards forming relationships with some people but equally feel apprehensive with other people.
+I think we also naturally like to succeed in our relationships with others so we will naturally engage with people who we feel we have most common ground with; ones where we feel most comfortable.

 So here is a simple guide to how to identify your prejudices and what you can do about them.